peterhry/peterhrynkow.com/_drafts/component-api.md

 #### Customization

 It’s no secret that component-based design systems improve user experience by increasing visual and functional consistency.
 That being said, users often want to customize the appearance of components.
-How do you reconcile these opposing ideas?
+How do you reconcile these two opposing ideas?

 Should a component enforce visual consistency by restricting access to its template and styles, or is it the role of people in the organization to police consistency?

-There right answer to this question really comes down to whether your component library prioritizes consistency or customization.
+The right answer to this question really comes down to whether your component library prioritizes consistency or customization.
+It's hard to have both.

-If customization is suppported, to what degree should a component allow the user to override its appearance?
+If customization is supported, to what degree should a component allow the user to override its appearance?

 Should a component allow its internal elements to be styled directly or only allow the user to choose a predefined theme (i.e. light, dark)?